John Fashanu: Early career

-Having failed to win a regular place in Norwich's first team, he joined Lincoln City on a free transfer on 23 September 1983, when they were in the Third Division.
+He joined Lincoln City on a free transfer on 23 September 1983, when they were in the Third Division.
 He scored seven goals from 26 league games that season, and managed four from 10 league games the following campaign before his £55,000 transfer to Third Division promotion challengers Millwall on 30 November 1984.
 In his first season at The Den Fashanu scored four goals in 25 games helping the Lions reach the FA Cup quarter-finals (where they lost at Luton Town in a game marred by fans who invaded the pitch) and secure promotion to the Second Division.
 He managed eight goals from 25 games in 1985–86, before leaving to join Wimbledon towards the end of the Second Division season.